 - Withdrawal - Withdraw consent for future processing, if we process based on your consent

 - Decisions - To not be subject to significant decisions based solely on automated processing

 - Complaints - Contact the Information Commissioner’s Office with complaints about our processing (https://ico.org.uk/concerns)

 Depending on the circumstances, we may need to verify your identity before complying with your request and we may not always be able to comply with your request in full (for example when producing your information may reveal another person’s personal data or when there is an overriding interest or conflicting legal obligation).

 We may provide links to sites that are owned by other individuals or organisations.
 This notice only applies to us and we cannot be responsible for the privacy practices of others.
-We encourage you to read the privacy policies and notices on other sites that you visit.

 We have implemented generally accepted technical and organisational measures to protect your personal data from accidental or unlawful destruction, loss, alteration, unauthorized disclosure and unauthorized access, taking into account the nature of the personal data and the associated risks.
 Despite these precautions, we cannot guarantee the security of your personal data.
 Where you have been given or you have chosen passwords or other access control mechanisms, you are responsible for keeping these items confidential.

-If you have any questions or complaints about this notice or our handling of your personal data, or if you would like to exercise any of your rights, please contact us via email to email@example.com or via post to Head of Legal, Diffblue Limited, Ramsey House, 10 St. Ebbes Street, Oxford, OX1 1PT, England.
+If you have any questions or complaints about this notice or our handling of your personal data, or if you would like to exercise any of your rights, please contact us via email to [email protected] or via post to Head of Legal, Diffblue Limited, 10 St. Ebbes Street, Oxford, OX1 1PT, England.